How to conduct an employee performance appraisal

 Employee performance review preparation

-In order to make the appraisal session worthwhile, it's essential to prepare by reviewing past information and jotting down some notes.
+In order to make the performance appraisal session worthwhile, it's essential to prepare by reviewing past information and jotting down some notes.
 If you need to, review the employee’s job description and the objectives set in their last review, then think about their recent work and whether it has met these expectations.
 Also identify areas where they have excelled and gone above and beyond expectations, as well as areas for improvement.

 Some performance review questions to add to the pre-appraisal form could ask employees to rate how well they’ve achieved their objectives, identify opportunities for improvement, assess their strengths and weaknesses and note any other issues they would like to raise in the appraisal meeting itself.
 The latter is important as it will give you a heads-up of any issues you might not otherwise have been aware of.

 Things you can do to make the appraisal more beneficial include:

 - Ask your employee to complete the appraisal form in full.

 - Explain you will need the form back at least two days prior to the meeting to give you time to review it

 - Review previous appraisal notes; what were the objectives set?

 - Review the notes you’ve kept about the employee’s performance since their last review period

 - Assess work completed and projects executed.
 Could they have been done better?
 What was done well?

 - Think about future departmental objectives and wider organisational strategic goals - how can the appraisee contribute?
 How can you develop the appraisee to ensure they can help meet the required objectives?

 In the performance appraisal

 Then set the organisations expectations of the outcomes from the meeting.
 Explain the importance of the appraisal and that the purpose is to focus on the appraisee.
 A gentle reminder that salary is not on the agenda is not out of place, but be sensitive to individual circumstances.

 A review of objectives set at the previous appraisal

 - What objectives were met?
 Is the appraisee deserving of special praise?

 - What wasn't met?
 Why?

 - How much has the employee grown since the last review?